 An open discussion, well facilitated, may be the simplest option for your group process.
-But ask yourself whether you will be able to achieve the participation you need, and manage the discussion with the number of participants involved with this format.
+But ask yourself whether you will be able to achieve the participation you need, and manage the discussion with the number of participants involved with this format, notably more difficult online.
 Can you cover the variety of topics needed?
 Can you generate enough ideas and solutions?
 And can you involve everyone, and get their buy-in?

 If you need to accommodate participation from a large group, consider smaller “break-out” groups.
+These can also be done online – make sure you know how this technology works.
 Are you concerned about getting enough participation?
 Then give people time in the agenda to think about and write down the things they want to contribute.
 If you want to get ideas flowing, then consider including a brainstorming session.